 What else was there to do next but to hop on a paddle boat on the Vltava River.
 It was inexpensive to rent the boat for an hour, so we took it for a nice, relaxing ride down the river.
 How cute are my friends?

-The last and, quite possibly, the weirdest thing we did on this trip was go to the KGB Museum.
+The last and, quite possibly, the weirdest thing we did on this trip was going to the KGB Museum.
 At this point we had done everything else we wanted to do in Prague, so we figured we didn’t have anything to lose.
-Perhaps the first warning sign should have been the how small and museum was.
-It was very much a whole in the wall.
+Perhaps the first warning sign should have been how small the museum was.
+It was very much a hole in the wall.
 The museum was only open at the top of every hour for “official tours.”
-We later learned an official tour consisted of this Russian man, whose English was very difficult to understand, standing in the single room of the museum reenacting various “attack” scenes, showing off his weapon collection, and playing parade/marching scenes (which felt a little like propaganda) to the tune of techno music… See brief video below to get a sense of our environment.
-At times, I wasn’t sure it if I was safe and wanted so badly to walk out of the room/museum.
+We later learned an official tour consisted of this Russian man, whose English was very difficult to understand, standing in a single room of the museum reenacting various “attack” scenes, showing off his weapon collection, and playing parade/marching scenes (which felt a little like propaganda) to the tune of techno music… See the brief video below to get a sense of our environment.
+At times, I wasn’t sure if I was safe and wanted so badly to walk out of the room/museum.
 Finally, after 350 CK (or ~15 USD) and over an hour later the tour was over!!
 Honestly, I don’t think I learned anything about the KGB.
-2/3 people would not recommend.
-Revision: Taylor shared she would recommend the museum because it was a unique experience you get nowhere else.
+2/3 people would not recommend it.
+Taylor shared she would recommend the museum because it was a unique experience you get nowhere else.
 She said, “We met a man immersed to the point of obsession, who would act out death scenes in gruesome detail.
 It was gripping like watching a car wreck, you can’t look away.
 He was unapologetically himself and that kind of confidence is something to behold, even if at times it put me on edge.
 I’ll never forget it!”

-Next up, the terrific trio take a train onward to Berlin, Germany, which happens to be one of Prague’s many twin cities.
+Next up, the terrific trio takes a train onward to Berlin, Germany, which happens to be one of Prague’s many twin cities.
 While trains are a cheap way to get around Europe, this particular one was not exactly pleasant, but we made the most of the 3-4 hour trip.